jbsmith7741/uri/README.md

 [![Go Report Card](https://goreportcard.com/badge/github.com/jbsmith7741/uri)](https://goreportcard.com/report/github.com/jbsmith7741/uri)
 [![codecov](https://codecov.io/gh/jbsmith7741/uri/branch/master/graph/badge.svg)](https://codecov.io/gh/jbsmith7741/uri)

+Support for go 1.10+

+Older versions will probably work, but are not officially supported or tested against

 # uri

 a convenient and easy way to convert from a uri to a struct or vic-versa